hidirektor/Hesaplama/README.md

 [![ScreenShot-10][product-screenshot10]](https://ondergrup.com)
 [![ScreenShot-11][product-screenshot11]](https://ondergrup.com)

-Önder Grup çalışanlarının gelen işlere göre hidrolik ünitesi hesaplayabildikleri araçtır.
-Amaç hidrolik ünitesi hesaplama işlemini olabildiğince standart hale getirmektir.
+It is a tool that Önder Group employees can use to calculate the hydraulic unit according to the incoming jobs.
+The aim is to standardize the hydraulic unit calculation process as much as possible.

-Programın yapabildikleri:
+The program can:
-* Klasik tipteki hidrolik ünitesi hesaplama işlemini gerçekleştirme
+* Perform the calculation of the classic type of hydraulic unit
-* PowerPack tipindeki hidrolik ünitesi hesaplama işlemini gerçekleştirme
+* Perform the calculation of the PowerPack type of hydraulic unit
-* Hesaplama sonrası PDF dokümanı oluşturabilme
+* Create a PDF document after the calculation
-* Hesaplama sonrası parça listesini excel formatında oluşturabilme
+* Create the parts list in Excel format after the calculation
-* Hesaplama sonrası sonuç dosyalarını ve değerlerini veritabanına kaydedebilme
+* Save the result files and values to the database after the calculation
-* Profil güncelleyebilme
+* Update the profile
-* Kayıt olabilme
+* Register
-* Şifre sıfırlayabilme
+* Reset the password

-Tabii ki programa yalnızca ENGINEER, TECHNICIAN ve SYSOP türündeki kullanıcılar erişebilir :smile:
+Of course, only ENGINEER, TECHNICIAN and SYSOP type users can access the program :smile:

 # Replay Mode
 [![ScreenShot-12][product-screenshot12]](https://ondergrup.com)